I. The Lease

 A. Occupancy Standards

-- Additional adult occupants may be approved on a case by case basis before occupying the premises.
+- Additional unrelated occupants may be approved on a case by case basis before occupying the premises.

 B. Rent Payment

 - You may pay by check, money order, certified or cashier’s check, or cash.

 - If your building has a rent drop off box, you may deposit your payments there.
 If this is not provided for you, you may put your check through the mail slot in the door at 1622 Monument Ave.